demisto/content/Packs/Vectra_AI/Integrations/VectraDetect/README.md

 ## Use cases

 1. Fetch accounts, hosts and detections from Vectra Detect.
-2. Bi-Directional Mirroring for accounts and hosts.
+2. Bi-Directional mirroring for accounts and hosts.
-3. List and Describe accounts, hosts, detections and users.
+3. List and describe accounts, hosts, detections, and users.
-4. List, Describe, Create and Resolve assignment for account and host.
+4. List, describe, create, and resolve assignments for accounts and hosts.
-5. List, Describe and Create assignment outcomes.
+5. List, describe, and create assignment outcomes.
-6. List, Create, Update and Delete notes for account, host and detection.
+6. List, create, update, and delete notes for accounts, hosts, and detections.
-7. List, Create and Remove tags for account, host and detection.
+7. List, create, and remove tags for accounts, hosts, and detections.
-8. List, Assign and Unassign members in group.
+8. List, assign, and unassign members in group.
-9. Mark and Unmark detection as fixed.
+9. Mark and unmark detection as fixed.
-10. Mark all detections as fixed for account and host.
+10. Mark all detections as fixed for accounts and hosts.
 11. Get detection's PCAP file.
-12. Cleanup all incidents in XSOAR by closing duplicate incidents from Vectra Detect.
+12. Clean up all incidents in Cortex XSOAR by closing duplicate incidents from Vectra Detect.

 ## Configure Vectra Detect on Cortex XSOAR